gazebosim/docs/jetty/install_windows.md

 # Binary Installation on Windows 11

 Binaries for all the dependencies used by Gazebo can be found in the [conda-forge](https://conda-forge.org/) package repository.
-The Gazebo buildfarm and these instructions uses the [Pixi](https://pixi.sh/) package manager.
+The Gazebo buildfarm and these instructions use the [Pixi](https://pixi.sh/) package manager.

 ## Install dependencies